Southern Courtroom Drama

 The low-country town of Overlook is a sleepy tourist and retirement community known for its golf courses and laid-back lifestyle.
 But when 19-year-old Samantha James is killed in a hit and run one night while riding her bicycle home from work, the town sets out to crucify the alleged culprit, Daniel Hayward.
-The headlines tell a compelling story, but everyone involved has a “story” about what happened: the media, the prosecutor, the defense attorney, Daniel, and Samantha’s family.

-As the book examines these myriad perspectives, The Merciful’s stunning scope ranges from characters striving for a kind of American success that's just out of reach, to questions of data analytics, brain emulations, and the very survival of humanity.
-Ultimately, however, the novel is a morality play that asks tough questions about the nature of justice-and mercy.
-What do you do when one moment, one accident, one decision changes the course of life forever?
+As The Merciful examines these competing perspectives, the novel’s scope ranges from characters striving for an American success that's just out of reach, to questions of data analytics, brain emulations, and the very survival of humanity.
+Ultimately, it’s a morality play that asks tough questions about the nature of justice — and mercy.

-A story was manipulation, and right now, the media was creating one version of events around Daniel Hayward.
+“A story was manipulation, and right now, the media was creating one version of events around Daniel Hayward.
 Claire Fields and the DA’s office had another story.
 Daniel and the defense attorney had their own angle, and it would be left to a judge to sort out the truth.
 Everyone has their own side, and if life had taught me nothing else, it was that there were very real limits to what we could know about another human being.

 Praise for the merciful

-“Sealy keeps the narrative running smoothly throughout...A thought-provoking volume about how a wrong choice can have huge repercussions.”Kirkus Reviews
+“Sealy keeps the narrative running smoothly throughout...A thought-provoking volume about how a wrong choice can have huge repercussions.” —Kirkus Reviews

-“...a searing novel in which public judgments and personal reckonings spiral from a single moment.”
-Foreword Reviews
+“...a searing novel in which public judgments and personal reckonings spiral from a single moment.” —Foreword Reviews

 “The resulting power of ‘The Merciful’ springs from Sealy's originalityof concept and seriousness of purpose, enhanced by echoes of an unusualand unexpected troika: F. Scott Fitzgerald, Aldous Huxley and ScottTurow.” —Jay Strafford, The Fredericksburg Free Lance-Star